for Choosing a Jaybird False Bottom

 · You can specify the size and location of the hole in the Shopping Cart Text Box Area.

-Use the text box area of the Shopping Cart to give further instructions on the options you choose.
-For example, you can specify hole size and location (“Drill 3/4 inch hole in the middle”), etc.
+Use the text box area of the listing screen and/or Shopping Cart screen to give further instructions on the options you choose.

 HOW TO MEASURE YOUR VESSEL TO GET THE EXACT SIZE OF THE FALSE BOTTOM YOU NEED: